-€ 100 million (previous year € 100 million)

-0,30 % of total assets

-€ 4,4 million (previous year € 4,4 million)

-5 % of profit before tax

-We chose total assets as the benchmark because, in our view, key drivers of the business and determinants of the mortgage bank's profit potential are best reflected in the balance sheet.
+Overall materiality € 100 million (previous year € 100 million) How we determined it Approx. 0,3 % of total assets Rationale for the materiality benchmark applied We chose total assets as the benchmark because, in our view, key drivers of the business and determinants of the mortgage bank's profit potential are best reflected in the balance sheet.
+The benchmark determined is within the range of acceptable quantitative materiality thresholds in auditing standards.

-A number of key performance indicators of the bank are driven by income statement items; therefore, we have applied a specific materiality to all income statement items after Net interest income.

-The benchmarks determined are within the range of acceptable quantitative materiality thresholds in auditing standards.